abiolahabeeb/github-action-web/README.md

 # github-action-web

-Deploy a static web using GitHub workflows.
+## Deploy a static web using GitHub workflows